abrahamwoubie/summerschool/tasks.md

 ## Project work (done after the course)
-Returnables: Final report and source code (Deadline TBA).
-The report and source code can be returned in Moodle.

 By returning an individual project work of sufficient quality, you can get additional 2 ECTS (in total 5 ECTS).